tsandall/vim-rego/README.md

 # vim-rego

-A Vim plugin for the Rego language used by the [Open Policy Agent](http://www.openpolicyagent.org).
+A Vim plugin for the Rego language that includes support for syntax highlighting.

-Supports:

-- Syntax highlighting